• Skip to primary navigation

 Instructions

-• Add carrots, green pepper, broth and ½ teaspoon of the salt.
-Bring to simmer, cover and cook for 5 minutes.
+• Increase heat.
+Add carrots, green pepper, potatoes, broth and 1/2 teaspoon of the salt.
+Bring to a boil.
+Then reduce heat to simmer and cover.
+Cook covered for 10 minutes.

-• Remove lid and add potatoes, tomatoes, coconut milk, the remaining 1 teaspoon salt and turmeric.
-Bring to a boil, reduce heat to a simmer, and cover again.
-Cook for 10 minutes.
+• Remove lid and add tomatoes, coconut milk, the remaining 1 teaspoon salt and turmeric.
+Cover again, and cook covered for 5 minutes.

 • Remove lid, add frozen peas and cook for 2 more minutes.
 Stir in spinach and lime juice when you are just about ready to eat.
 Serve over rice.